JoyHak/Flow-Launcher-windows-key/README.md

 2. When the installation is complete, you are presented with another menu.
 Choose `Run AutoHotkey`.
 Once the AutoHotkey help file opens, you can read or close it now.

-3. [Download](https://github.com/JoyHak/Flow-Launcher-windows-key/releases) the latest version of required archive.
+3. [Download](https://github.com/JoyHak/Flow-Launcher-windows-key/releases) the required version of `Source code.zip`.

-4. Unpack `.zip` and run `.ahk`.
+4. Unpack `.zip` and run required `.ahk` script.
 Check it's existence in the tray.
+You can change icon in `Libs\`.

 ### Compiling